luke-de-vos/verse-analyzer/README.md

 * flag unemphasized words if they are part of a string of emphasized rhymes
 * color code accordingly

-**rhymeClass.py** is a work in progress, and textual analysis of a spoken art form will always be limited.
-However, combined with some speech recognition and sensitivity to rhymth, I believe these strategies could approach human levels of rhyme-tagging accuracy.
+**rhymeClass.py** is a work in progress, and textual analysis of a spoken art form is inherently limited.
+However, combined with some speech recognition and sensitivity to rhythm, I believe these strategies could approach human levels of rhyme-tagging accuracy.